A Powerful Guide to Mixing Punchy Drums

 5. The Hi-Hat

 You only need a particular frequency range from the hi-hat.
-Considering that the hi-hat microphone is probably picking up a lot of bleed from other drums, some heavy high-pass filtering is in order.
+The hi-hat microphone is probably picking up a lot of bleed from other drums, so some heavy high-pass filtering is in order.
 Filter up to 250 Hz at least, even higher if you feel that you aren’t losing anything from the hi-hat sound with greater filtering.

 Now if you think something is lacking from the hi-hat, or that you want to bring out the sound of the bell, you can find it in the 200 Hz area.
 So if your hi-hat needs a little more bto it, you will have to sacrifice that aggressive filtering.
-Like everything else, just filter until you start hearing the sound becoming compromised and then back off a little bit.
+Like everything else, just filter until you hear the sound becoming compromised and then back off slightly.

 Cutting at 1Khz can reduce the cheap jangly sound from the hi-hat, but you can enhance and give it some sparkle with a boost from 7 kHz or so.
 Use a high shelving EQ if you want to enhance the high end with some area.